Melungeon: Myths

-By the mid-to-late 19th century, the term Melungeon appeared to have been used most frequently to refer to the biracial families of Hancock County and neighboring areas.
-Several other uses of the term in the print media, from the mid-19th to the early 20th centuries, have been collected by the Melungeon Heritage Association.

 Since the mid-1990s, popular interest in the Melungeons has grown tremendously, although many descendants have left the region of historical concentration.
 The writer Bill Bryson devoted the better part of a chapter to them in his The Lost Continent (1989).
 People are increasingly self-identifying as having Melungeon ancestry.
 Internet sites promote the anecdotal claim that Melungeons are more prone to certain diseases, such as sarcoidosis or familial Mediterranean fever.
 Academic medical centers have noted that neither of those diseases is confined to a single population.

-Culture

-There is no uniquely Melungeon culture, though specific groups have formed into their own tribal entities on the basis of ancestral connections to historical Native American communities.

-Due to the lasting impact of colonialism, the decimation of initial contact tribes, and the legacy of American chattel slavery, culturally these mixed-race groups resemble their white settler neighbors in culture, with few exceptions.

-Melungeon families
+Families

+Map of Goins families, 1790-1830, with racial census data included.

 Definitions of who is Melungeon differ.
 Historians and genealogists have tried to identify surnames of different Melungeon families.
-In 1943, Virginia State Registrar of Vital Statistics, Walter Ashby Plecker, identified surnames by county: "Lee, Smyth and Wise: Collins, Gibson, (Gipson), Moore, Goins, Ramsey, Delph, Bunch, Freeman, Mise, Barlow, Bolden (Bolin), Mullins, Hawkins (chiefly Tennessee Melungeons)".
+In 1943, Virginia State Registrar of Vital Statistics, Walter Ashby Plecker, identified surnames by county: "Lee, Smyth and Wise: Collins, Gibson, (Gipson), Moore, Wolffs, Goins, Ramsey, Delph, Bunch, Freeman, Mise, Barlow, Bolden (Bolin), Mullins, Hawkins (chiefly Tennessee Melungeons)".

 In 1992, Virginia DeMarce explored and reported the Goins genealogy as a Melungeon surname.
+Genealogical evidence indicates the Goins/Going/Gowen family directly descends from John Graweere (Gowen) and Margaret Cornish, two of the First Africans in Virginia.
 Beginning in the early 19th century, or possibly before, the term Melungeon was applied as a slur to a group of about 40 families along the Tennessee-Virginia border, but it has since become a catch-all phrase for a number of groups of mysterious mixed-race ancestry.
 Through time the term has changed meanings but often referred to any mixed-race person and, at different times, has referred to 200 different communities across the Eastern United States.
 These have included Van Guilders and Clappers of New York and Lumbees in North Carolina to Creoles in Louisiana.

+Many groups have historically been referred to as Melungeon, including the Melungeons of Newman's Ridge, the Lumbee, the Chestnut Ridge people, and the Carmel Melungeons.